vechain/connex/doc/api.md

 ### Explainer

-Explainer gets what would be produced after blockchain execute a tx.
+Explainer gets what would be produced after blockchain executes a tx.

 Returns `Thor.Explainer`